wp-plugins/8tracks-shortcode/readme.txt

 Much like other WordPress shortcodes do for YouTube or Vimeo, this plugin allows you to embed mixtapes from 8tracks.com via a shortcode.

+Dec 2012: Hey!
+I'm testing a new version that uses the HTML5 player.
+Want to help?
+Grab it here: http://downloads.wordpress.org/plugin/8tracks-shortcode.zip
+Let me know how it goes!

 == Usage ==

 The syntax is: [8tracks url=""]